 The DPDS has been established in 2006 as a Swiss training center for young scholars in democracy research which enables doctoral students to obtain doctoral degrees of such a quality that they can place themselves at the forefront of their disciplines.
 In 2013 the DPDS was institutionalized as a multidisciplinary doctoral program at the University of Zurich.

-The academic program of the DPDS contains modules which expand doctoral students' general knowledge of normative and empirical democracy theories on the one hand and their particular knowledge about the impact of globalization, democratization and mediatization on politics and society on the other.
+The academic program of the DPDS contains modules which expand doctoral students' general knowledge of normative and empirical democracy theories and their particular knowledge about the impact of globalization, democratization and mediatization on politics and society.
 Additional training measures are targeted to doctoral students' individual research needs and desires and are considered crucial for becoming a competitive scholar or professional.

 Participants of the DPDS write their doctoral thesis - which can take the form of a monograph or a cumulative thesis - in an environment of internationally renowned scholars.
 This opens up new perspectives with regard to obtaining post-doc or professor positions soon after having completed the PhD (alumni).